Cardboardflavouredbox/Prosaic-at-best/README.md

 Weak versions can be triggered by using the special key.
 Medium versions don't exist yet lol.
 Heavy versions get triggered automatically after some time.
-Special versions are triggered from the start, but have slower startup.

 **214+normal:shoulder bash**
 Goes further the heavier it is, and the heavy version does two hits.